ktonon/two-medium-model/README.md

 ## Earth and Venus: Divergent Paths in a Growing-Planet Framework

-Earth and Venus are often described as planetary twins---similar in size, density, and overall composition.
+Earth and Venus are often described as planetary twins—similar in size, density, and overall composition.
 Yet their geological histories could not be more different.
 From a 2MM perspective, this divergence centers not on initial conditions, but on how each planet's crust responds to the slow accumulation of internally generated matter.

 Venus, for all its volcanic vigor, remains a planet with a **closed lithosphere**.
-It does display impressive rift-like structures---long extensional troughs such as Devana Chasma and the chasmata of Aphrodite Terra.
+It does display impressive rift-like structures—long extensional troughs such as Devana Chasma and the chasmata of Aphrodite Terra.
 But these features, striking as they are, do *not* organize into a global network.
 They do not segment the crust into distinct plates,